 Net assets with donor restrictions are amounts that are not available for the Foundation's immediate use in its operations.
 Endowments are restricted in perpetuity, although the Board has been granted decision-making authority for determining their charitable beneficiaries.
 Trusts and other accounts are subject to lifetime beneficiary interests which have not yet expired.
 Certain charitable remainder trusts and irrevocable trusts will become endowments in perpetuity upon termination of the trust.
-Net assets with donor restrictions were restricted for the following at December 31:
+Net assets with donor restrictions were restricted for the following as of December 31:

-2019 2018
+2020 2019

-Endowment funds \$ 3,051,423 \$ 2,630,242
+Endowment funds \$ 3,414,617 \$ 3,051,423

-Charitable remainder trusts 577,615 472,054
+Charitable remainder trusts 507,913 577,615

-Other irrevocable trusts 177,550 294,784
+Donor-advised funds 453,786 416,819

-Donor-advised funds 416,819 257,574
+Other irrevocable trusts 182,131 177,550

-Charitable gift annuities 27,253 37,303
+Charitable gift annuities 27,813 27,253

-Total net assets with donor restrictions \$ 4,250,660 \$ 3,691,957
+Total net assets with donor restrictions \$ 4,586,260 \$ 4,250,660